Promoting greater public understanding of the United States and its history, culture and politics is at the heart of the RAI’s mission.

 Each year, the RAI hosts Congress to Campus.
-This day-long event brings two former Members of Congress - one Democrat, one Republican - to the Institute to discuss American politics and government with local school and university students.
+This day-long event brings two former Members of Congress – one Democrat, one Republican – to the Institute to discuss American politics and government with local school and university students.
 It is organised with the US Association of Former Members of Congress and the Eccles Centre for American Studies at the British Library, with support from the US Embassy, London.

 The next Congress to Campus event will be in November 2022.
-If you are a student, or teacher at a local school, and would like to find out more about participating in Congress to Campus, please email firstname.lastname@example.org.
+If you are a student, or a teacher at a local school, and would like to find out more about participating in Congress to Campus, please email email@example.com.

 Former Members of Congress who have visited the RAI through Congress to Campus:

 2021: Ben Chandler (Democrat-KY, 2004-2013) and Ann Marie Buerkle (Republican-NY, 2011-13)

 2020: Elizabeth Esty (D-Connecticut, 2013-19) and Jeff Miller (R-Florida, 2001-17)